BrightChanges/Unit-3/quiz14.md

         elif items[i] in liquer:
             price = prices[i] * 120/100
             tax += price

+        #The codes below are able to let the user to add and calculate
+        #items that is not pre-added in the 3 lists:
         else:
             user_input = input("Which category is {}?
 Please choose by typing in 1 of the"
                                "following 3 categories: food, liquer, electronics:".format(items[i]))

+            #this codes remove the capitalized input problem:
             if user_input != "Food" and user_input != "food" and user_input !="Liquer" and user_input != "liquer" and user_input != "Electronics" and user_input != "electronics":
                 print("Please restart the program.
 You had entered an invalid category" "for {}.
 The tax shown below IS NOT ACCURATE.
 PLEASE RESTART".format(items[i])) break